Nathan-Bernardo/RCPS-Safety-Guidance/README.md

 `$ source ~/.bashrc`

 ## Installing Safety Gym
-Safety Gym both run under the MuJoCo physics engine, which helps facilitate research and development in robotics and other areas that require reachers to scale up computationally intensive techniques. <br>
+Safety Gym both run under the MuJoCo physics engine, which helps facilitate research and development in robotics and other areas that require reachers to scale up computationally intensive techniques.
+However, MuJoCo is not free.
+They only provided a 30-day free trial, or a 1-year free trial if your are a college student.
+OpenAI recently passed on Gym to a new maintainer.
+The maintainer is planneing to substitute MuJoCo with PyBullet.
+See this [post](https://github.com/openai/gym/issues/2259) for more information. <br>

 Website: [MuJoCo](http://www.mujoco.org/#:~:text=MuJoCo%20is%20a%20physics%20engine,not%20merely%20a%20better%20simulator.) <br/>
 Source: [mujoco-py](https://github.com/openai/mujoco-py)